Test particles in Kaluza-Klein models: Introduction and overview of results

 Our study of geodesic motion on $P = M_4 \times K$, for arbitrary $K$, relies on classical geometrical results about Riemannian submersions developed in \cite{Ehresmann, Hermann, ONeill1, ONeill} and presented in \cite{Besse, FIP}, for example.
 Extended reviews of the Kaluza-Klein framework can be found in \cite{Bailin, Bleecker, Bou, CFD, CJBook, Duff, WessonOverduin, Witten81}.
-Some of the early original references are \cite{Kaluza, Klein, EB, Jordan, Thiry, DeWitt, Kerner, Traut, Cho, CF}.
+Some of the early original references are \cite{Kaluza, Klein, EB, Jordan, Thiry, DeWitt, Kerner, Traut, Cho}.
 Geodesic motion has been studied since the very beginning of Kaluza-Klein literature.
-The main focus has been on the 5D case, where calculations are more explicit and differential geometric techniques less necessary (e.g. \cite{Kaluza, Kerner, LR, GK, FH, WessonPonce, LMP}).
+The main focus has been on the 5D case, where calculations are more explicit and differential geometric techniques less necessary (e.g. \cite{Kaluza, Kerner, LR, GK, DO, FH, WessonPonce, LMP}).
 This paper follows the notation in \cite{Bap} and its treatment of massive gauge fields and Higgs-like fields.
-A shorter account of the results on rest mass variation is given in the companion paper \cite{Bap3}.
-More comments about the literature will be added below, as we give a brief overview of the main results and observations.
+More comments about the literature will be added below, as we give an overview of the main results and observations in this paper.